Old Loughtonians Hockey Club Limited (the "Club")

 - Club officials, managers, coaches and captains will strive to ensure that all available players are selected for a game on a matchday weekend wherever possible.
 (There may be circumstances where this is not possible, but efforts should have been made to avoid this to the best of their ability).

 - Players should be able to gain clarity over selection.
-Players are encouraged to approach members of the selection committee to discuss selection if anything is unclear.
+Players are encouraged to get in contact with members of the selection committee via Club Captains to discuss selection if anything is unclear.

 - Players should receive notification of selection promptly via the Club website after selection has been agreed.
 Players are expected to accept or decline invitations to play promptly in return.

 - Players can expect to have opportunities for feedback and personal development.